RESEARCH

 Working Papers

-The "Who" and "How" of Producer Authenticity: How Producers' Ascribed Identities Govern Authenticity Perceptions (Solo-authored)
+The "Who" and "How" of Producer Authenticity: How Producers' Ascribed Identities Govern Authenticity Perceptions (Sole-authored)

 Revise & Resubmit, Organization Science.